Skip to content

 How Node.js Clustering Actually Works Under the Hood

-When you call cluster.fork(), Node.js spawns a child process using the same entry-point script you started with.
-The cluster module sets an environment variable (NODE_UNIQUE_ID) that workers detect, so the same file runs different code paths depending on whether cluster.isMaster (or cluster.isPrimary in Node 16+) is true.
+When you call cluster.fork(), Node.js spawns a child process using child_process.fork() under the hood, pointing it at the same entry-point script.
+The cluster module injects a NODE_UNIQUE_ID environment variable into the child's environment.
+Workers detect this variable at startup, which is how the same JavaScript file runs completely different code paths depending on whether cluster.isPrimary is true.

 const cluster = require('node:cluster');